 New Zealand is also one of the best places in the world for stargazing, due to the lack of light pollution.
-When you look up at the night sky from Tekapo and Mount Cook you will see a dazzling canopy of sparkling points of light and the dusty sweep of the Milky Way.
+When you look up at the night sky from the International Dark Sky Reserve at Tekapo and Mount Cook you will see a dazzling canopy of sparkling points of light and the dusty sweep of the Milky Way.

 Another one of the amazing aspects of traveling New Zealand is how wonderful the people are.
 Many travellers say this is what makes New Zealand special.